webix-hub/angular2-demo/README.md

 ### Webix layouts

-There are two ways of using Webix layouts with Angular 2.
+There are two ways of using Webix layouts with Angular.
 The recommended approach is to host all Webix layout-based components in a single Angular component:

 ```js